 RESULTS AND DISCUSSION

-The application of plant growth regulators significantly influenced the vegetative parameters of pot Anthurium (Table 2).
+The application of plant growth regulators significantly influenced the vegetative parameters of pot anthurium (Table 2).
 The plant height in different treatments varied from 15.6 cm to 21.0 cm.
 The maximum height of 21.0 cm was achieved with plants treated with GA3 @ 500 ppm and the minimum plant height observed with CCC@ 500 ppm (15.6 cm).
 The significant increase in plant height observed with GA3 application due to the effective action of gibberellins, which promote vegetative growth through cell division and elongation (Ara et al., 2022).
 This likely resulted in the enhanced plant height.
 Additionally, GA₃ promotes photosynthetic activity, likely aiding in the osmotic absorption of water and nutrients by sustaining stable turgor pressure, which counters the softening of cell walls (Jayashree et al. 2020).

 The number of leaves per plant showed significant differences among treatments.
 Maximum number of leaves (23.0) was recorded with BA @ 500 ppm, which was statistically at par with T5 (21.8) and T11 (20.6).
 The lowest leaf count (16.0) was observed with CCC @ 500 ppm.
 Sucker production per plant was also significantly affected by the treatments.
 Plants treated with 500 ppm BA produced the highest number of suckers (3.8) and control had the least number of suckers (0.6).
 Application of Benzyl adenine may have caused the plant to produce the highest number of leaves possibly by stimulating the leaf primordial in the apical growing region.
 This effect aligns closely with the findings of Ragini et al. (2019).

 Leaf dimensions (length and breadth) were also significantly enhanced by the growth regulators.
 The maximum leaf length (7.38 cm) and breadth (3.26 cm) were observed in plants treated with GA3 @ 500 ppm, statistically similar to those treated with BA @ 500 ppm, GA3 @ 400 ppm, and BA @ 400 ppm.
 The increase in cell division rate and the induction of bud break in both aerial and subterranean parts of the plant may be attributed to the effect of cytokinins.
 This phenomenon can be explained by the release of apical dominance due to the application of a higher concentration of cytokinin (BA), which alters the auxin to cytokinin ratio.
-The inhibitory effect of BA on auxin synthesis indirectly facilitates the production of lateral shoots, as reported by other scientists on Anthurium (Seemanthini and Chandrashekar, 2018).
+The inhibitory effect of BA on auxin synthesis indirectly facilitates the production of lateral shoots, as reported by other scientists on anthurium (Seemanthini and Chandrashekar, 2018).

 Further, plant spread in both directions (East-West and North-South) was highest in plants treated with BA @ 500 ppm, with dimensions of 21.32 cm and 23.2 cm, respectively.
 These results were statistically comparable to plants treated with BA @ 400 ppm and GA3 @ 500 ppm.
 Such increase in plant spread in both directions (E-W and N-S) is likely due to enhanced cell division and elongation, as well as the production of a higher number of lateral branches.
 This ultimately led to an improved plant spread and an increased number of leaves per branch.
 Gibberellin plays a major role in regulating various physiological process in plant tissue (Sharma and Zheng, 2019).
-Thakur et al. (2023) also explained that gibberellins have a very prominent role in increasing plant growth and development and also its adaptation to environmental conditions.
+Thakur et al. (2023) also explained that gibberellins have a very prominent role in increasing plant growth and development and also adaptation to environmental conditions.

 Table 2.
 Effect of plant growth regulators on vegetative parameters of pot Anthurium